Quantivio/PyNotion/README.md

 ### A Notion API wrapper for Python (In Development)

-> Simple to use and easy to understand API wrapper for Notion.so
+Simple to use and easy to understand API wrapper for Notion.so Curently in development and supports the following features:
->
->Curently in development and supports the following features:
-> 1. Create a new database (Work in progress can create datbase passing payload as a dictionary)
+1. Create a new database (Work in progress can create datbase passing payload as a dictionary)
-> 2. Get a database
+2. Get a database

 ## Installation
 `poetry add pynotionclient`

 `pip install pynotionclient`

 ## Usage
 ```python
 from pynotionclient import PyNotion
 from examples.config import base_config